 FDA-001: Introduction to Schedule Forensic Delay Analysis

 This course provides in-depth training on the principles behind Schedule Forensic Delay Analysis.
-It commences with the fundamentals of creating a quality CPM Programme and investigates how to interrogate the quality of a Programme against the DCMA 14-Point Schedule assessment and in line with the US Government Accountability Office (GAO) Schedule Assessment Guide.
-We will also review the Society of Construction Law (SCL) Delay & Disruption protocol, whilst ensuring material aligns with planning and scheduling best practices.
-We will then introduce delay analysis techniques, and discuss current contractual issues that impact the handling of delays.
+It commences with the fundamentals of creating a quality CPM Programme and investigates how to interrogate the quality of a Programme against the DCMA 14-Point Schedule assessment and in line with global best practices for planning & scheduling.
+We will then introduce delay analysis techniques, and discuss their applicability and use.
+Finally, we will discuss current contractual issues that impact the handling of delays.

 We will interrogate sample scenarios and how to review these programmes based against the various methods of delay techniques taught in the class.

-- Have an understanding of the SCL Delay & Disruption Protocol
+Have an understanding of planning & scheduling best practices

 Prerequisite: No prior knowledge required but a basic understanding of Planning & Scheduling is an advantage but not a necessity.